nationalarchives/ds-wagtail/docs/developer-guide/dependency-management.md

 ## Updating all dependencies

-From the host machine, run:
+To update dependencies, change the version in either `package.json` or `pyproject.toml` and from the host machine, run:

 ```sh
 fab update-deps